softwaresaved/distance-consultancy/developer/ReleasingDistance.md

 * **TODO**
 * "D5Setup6.exe (the last number is arbitrary - I just increment numbers in the .wse scripts on occasion)"
   - When are the numbers updated?
+Why not use a systematic MNR one?
 * Why do WISE automatically add Comdlg32.ocx in vb6.wse?
 I don't think I need it.
 (They also add mscomctl.ocx, but I do need that one)
 * A problem solved: On vanilla machines, was getting the message "the data binding dll VB5DB.dll could not be loaded".
 This file is apparently required for DAO3.5 (and 3.6), but not distributed by DAO setup.
 See MS Support Article Q241281 (http://support.microsoft.com/support/kb/articles/Q241/2/81.asp).
 Added it to setup (doesn't need registering, but is shared) 19/10/00.
   - 2/11/00 - it is added automatically by the Wise DAO3.5 setup program (which also adds a lot of other stuff you don't need)